-- Concerns over rising levels of physical inactivity and childhood obesity; - A recognition of the need to incorporate more active travel and incidental exercise into our transport system through the re-shaping of our public realm and transport choices; - Rising concerns over the impact of transport on local air quality; and - A need to provide equitable transport accessibility to essential services. education and employment to help reduce deprivation.
+- Concerns over rising levels of physical inactivity and childhood obesity; - A recognition of the need to incorporate more active travel and incidental exercise into our transport system through the reshaping of our public realm and transport choices: - Rising concerns over the impact of transport on local air quality and subsequently people's health; and

+A need to provide equitable transport accessibility to essential services. education and employment to help reduce deprivation.